-Here’s my own story about how I figured out how to dress to the 9s for a black tie wedding for cheap.
+Here’s my own story about how I figured out how to dress to the 9s for a black tie wedding.
 After doing research, it look like we had to spend over $1,000 for the two of us to attend.
 But it’s totally possible to look the part without spending a fortune.

 A Black Tie Wedding Invitation Arrives